WyLyu/UPOsHam/README.md

 Usage
 -----

 The example scripts that computes the unstable periodic orbits (UPOs) for a given Hamiltonian system is in the [examples](examples/) directory with names `<method>_<system>.py`.
-For example, to compute the unstable periodic orbits (the default shows at 2 total energy levels) for the De Leon-Berne Hamiltonian ([1981](#ref-Deleon_Berne_1981)) using the differential correction method can be run from the command line by calling
+For example, to compute the unstable periodic orbits (the default setting computes the UPOs for 2 values of the total energy) for the De Leon-Berne Hamiltonian ([1981](#ref-Deleon_Berne_1981)) using the differential correction method, from the root directory call the demonstration script at the command-line usingg

     $ python examples/differential_correction_deleonberne.py

-This will save data files in the current directory and save the following plot in the [plots](tests/plots/) directory.
+This will save data files in the root directory and save the following plot in the [plots](tests/plots/) directory.

 <img src="tests/plots/diff_corr_deleonberne_upos.png" style="width:80.0%" />

-**Fig. Unstable periodic orbits for De Leon-Berne Hamiltonian**
+**Fig. 1.
+Unstable periodic orbits for De Leon-Berne Hamiltonian**

 The example scripts import the system specific functions and method specific functions to obtain the UPOs.
 These are written as illustration of how to apply these methods to new systems.